codery12321/ECE270/lab6/README.md

 Create a SystemVerilog file in the "lab6" workspace of the simulator.
 Rename it "step2.sv".
 In the top module create a single instance: <br />
 	`enc16to4 u1(.in(pb[15:0]), .out(right[3:0]), .strobe(green));`  <br />
-Below the top module, create a new module named enc16to4 with the following ports (in any order you like): <br />
+Below the top module, create a new module named enc16to4 with the following ports (in any order you like):
 - input logic [15:0] in
 - output logic [3:0] out
 - output logic strobe

 Follow the pattern shown on pages 5–12 of lecture 2-i to build a basic encoder with sixteen inputs, four outputs, and a strobe output signal.
 When any single input is asserted, the strobe output should be asserted, and the binary encoding of the input.
 For instance, if in[5] is pressed, the strobe signal should be asserted, and the value of out[3:0] should be 4'b0101.  <br />

 A basic encoder has a deficiency that multiple input assertions will result in a composite output.
 For instance, if in[5] and in[9] were asserted at the same time, the out signal will be 4'b1101 (which is the bitwise 'OR' of 4'b0101 and 4'b1001).
 We specifically want to see this behavior in your design.  <br />